Welcome to another episode of Meet the Crew! This week, we’re highlighting Hydrow Athlete Aquil Abdullah.

-I started out playing lots of sports as a kid, but ended up focusing on football through high school.
-I applied for football scholarships to colleges, but realized that I didn’t want to pursue it at the collegiate level.
+I started out playing lots of sports as a kid, but ended up focusing on American football through high school.
+I applied for American football scholarships to colleges, but realised that I didn’t want to pursue it at the collegiate level.
 A few of my friends were on my high school rowing team and cajoled me into trying it out.
 Within 3 months, I had completely fallen in love with the sport.

 Why did you choose to pursue rowing?